GREEN ACRES OF WISCONSIN MISSION

 How do you sell your grass-fed beef?

 We direct market our beef through this web site and my wife’s, Denise Vick, Facebook page.
 We sell our grass-fed beef in one-pound ground beef packages, miscellaneous cuts (e.g. soup bones) and half-side orders.
 Most beef orders are delivered in the late spring (May) and late fall (Nov) time periods.
-We sell our beef by the hanging weight based on the weights determined by our processor, Crescent Meats in Caddott, WI.
+You will not need to contact our processor to complete your beef order, you work directly with us to complete every step of your order.
 Our prices already include meat processing fees, vacuum sealed, shrink-wrap packaging, and labeling.
 You will not need to contact our processor to complete your beef order, you will directly with us to complete every step of your order.
 Your invoice will list the actual weights of each selected cut once your order has been processed and packaged.
 Please find a list of cuts you can expect to receive when buying one of our half sides of grass-fed beef under the “Ordering & Delivery” tab on this site.

 How much freezer room do I need for a half-side order?